They left one war and wound up in another: Yemenis, Afghans and Syrians flee Ukraine

 She said lifting “barriers and bureaucratic processes” would help people like her still searching for refuge start over.
 “Nobody deserves that,” she said.
 “The way I left my friends in Kabul, I left my Ukrainian friends now, and I am worried about their safety because they welcomed me into their homes when I lost my home.”

-For Ahmed, it took three days to cross the Polish border, where lines stretched for miles.
+For Ahmed, it took three days to cross the Polish border.
 When he managed to speak to his parents in Yemen, he did not want them to worry.
 “I made them think I was in a five-star hotel,” he said with a laugh.

 In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says